DominikMatuszek/internship-task-openx/README.md

 #### SVC

-Support Vector Classifier with a rbf kernel.
+Support Vector Classifier with an rbf kernel.
 I've also tried other kernels, but their performance seemed to be worse.
 The number of training examples for the SVC is reduced to 5000 by default, as it takes quite some time to train the model otherwise.
-This behaviour can be changed by passing a different value to the `n_samples` parameter.
+This behaviour can be changed by adjusting the `n_samples` parameter.

 ### 4. Neural network

-Main function of the file `train_neural_net.py` tries to find optimal hyperparameters for a multilayer perceptron with a dropout layer, then trains the model with best hyperparameters.
+The main function of the file `train_neural_net.py` tries to find optimal hyperparameters for a multilayer perceptron with a dropout layer, then trains the model with the best hyperparameters.
 The model is then saved to the `models` directory.
 After training, the training curves are plotted for the user to see.

 #### Hyperparameter search